ESIPFed/science-on-schema.org/guides/DraftVariableRecommendation.md

 # Describing variables in datasets using schema.org

 ## Goal:
-Describe datasets for discovery, evaluation, and access
+Goal is to add information about the variables that are specified for data items in the dataset to enhance discovery and evaluation of the dataset.
 ### For discovery
-- basic dataset name, description and keywords are a good start.
+- Variable name, and description are basic information that should always be included.
-- Goal is to add information about the variables that are specified for data items in the dataset to support deeper search, tier 1 is variable name and a URI referencing some authority.
+- A URI from some known authority that uniquely identifies the variable can greatly improve interoperability and avoid ambiguity in identifying the variable.
 ### For evaluation
 Need to know something about
 - Measurement technique